 Ranking Christian Bale (Batman Begins, The Dark Knight & The Dark Knight Rises) so low down may seem like an insult, but he’s up against tough competition.

-Perhaps one of the least-known Batman actor, Bob Sessions voiced Batman/Bruce Wayne in the BBC audio drama adaptation of Knightfall.
+Perhaps one of the least-known Batman actors, Bob Sessions voiced Batman/Bruce Wayne in the BBC audio drama adaptation of Knightfall.

-His performance may not be the best and can seem hammy at times, but it’s still more than good enough to be believable even in the story’s weaker moments.
+His performance may not be the best and can sometimes seem hammy, but it’s still more than good enough to be believable even in the story’s weaker moments.
 So why is he ranked so high?
 Because, thanks to the series being a faithful, almost word-perfect adaptation (yes, it covers Knightfall, KnightQuest and KnightsEnd), he’s the one Batman who’s exactly like how he is in the comic books.
-You genuinely believe that this is a Batman who’s put through the wringer and physically broken by Bane, before returning to greatness.
+You genuinely believe this is a Batman who’s put through the wringer and physically broken by Bane before returning to greatness.

-The latest isn’t the greatest, no matter what some starry-eyed fans may claim.
-Yes, Batman looks the part thanks to his Crossfit sessions and time spent pointlessly hitting tyres with a sledgehammer.
+Batfleck isn’t the greatest, no matter what some starry-eyed fans may claim.
+Yes, his Batman looks the part, thanks to his Crossfit sessions and time spent pointlessly hitting tyres with a sledgehammer.
 He’s buff and physically intimidating.
 As Bruce Wayne, he’s reasonably smooth too, although he still looks scruffy even when wearing the finest suits.
 Basically, he is Batman straight out of the Dark Knight Returns graphic novel.

 Unfortunately, he’s also borrowed Christian Bale’s no-fun buttstick, treats Alfred pretty poorly, and appears to have no functioning brain cells.
 His lack of logic and strategies implies that he’s brain-damaged, his detective skills are non-existent, and he seems to spend most of his time sleeping.
 A narcoleptic Batman is not what anybody needs.

 2017’s Justice League was a real low point for the character and the actor.
 So he definitely loses points in the running for the best Batman actor of all time.
 And even though Zack Snyder’s Justice League might have redeemed his character a little, we never really looked at Batfleck the same.
-It’s no surprise then that he has lost interest in the Batman role.
+It’s no surprise then, that he has lost interest in the Batman role.
 He also made a little appearance in Suicide Squad as a way to make capturing the cast members make sense.

 Sure, people were amazed at Batman wearing a cloth costume instead of the more recent padded armour ones, but it really wasn’t anything new.
 Robert Lowery, Lewis Wilson and our number four entry did that all the time…